Reviewed by Annabel

-Neil Bartlett came to my attention a few years ago when I read his decidedly tense 2008 novel Skin Lane.
-It is set in London’s fur trade during the 1960s and is the story of a Mr F who develops an obsession with a young man.
+Neil Bartlett came to my attention a few years ago when I read his decidedly tense 2008 novel Skin Lane set in London’s fur trade during the 1960s; it is the story of a Mr F who develops an obsession with a young man.
 In some ways an allegory of the fairy tale of Beauty and the Beast, this novel succeeded in some masterful storytelling – full of suspense, hinting at nastiness to come, but always subtle and so heartbreaking.

-Before we get there, however, we meet the main protagonist of our tale as a young boy.
-It’s 1939, he’s about 8 or 9 years old – and he’s standing in the middle of the train tracks in just his underpants with eyes screwed shut and hands clenched into fists at his sides.
+However, before we get there, we meet the main protagonist of our tale as a young boy.
+It’s 1939, he’s about 8 or 9 years old – and he’s standing in the middle of the train tracks in just his underpants with his eyes screwed shut and his hands clenched into fists at his sides.
 His legs are lop-sided – the results of childhood polio, he’s an orphan from the nearby home.
-The train is coming – but luckily he is saved from this attempt at disappearing permanently just in time by a gentleman who spots him from the bridge.
+The train is coming – but luckily he is saved from this attempt at disappearing permanently by a gentleman who spots him from the bridge.

 Cut to backstage at the theatre on Wimbledon Broadway some years later.
 The boy, Reggie, now in his early twenties, is at work making all the preparations for rehearsing Mr Brooke’s magic act.
 Everything has to be just so.
 Reggie tells us about it…